Soptq/forta-phishing-detect/README.md

   - phishingAddress: the target address.
   - transactionHash: the transaction hash of the transaction that triggered the alert.

-- CONFIRMED-PHISHING-ACTIVITIES
+- POSSIBLY-CONFIRMED-PHISHING-ACTIVITIES
-  - Fired when a possible phishing address is confirmed to be a phishing address, by gathering more evidences like token variety reduction or TC interaction.
+  - Fired when a possible phishing address is possibly confirmed to be a phishing address, by gathering more evidences like token variety reduction or TC interaction.
   - Severity is always set to "high".
   - Type is always set to "suspicious".
   - phishingAddress: the target address.